 Do what you love best.
 You may have thoughts of jumping into other industries or doing other things, but search has been so ingrained into your life, leaving it would be a mistake.
 Search is the most fascinating, complicated and rewarding industry.

 Don’t work for the man, be the man.
 I am certain big impressive companies are contacting your right now (or will in a couple months once they get their acts together).
 You started this business from scratch once before—you can do it again!
+If you need help with business finances, you can get it here.
 You will always be happiest working for yourself.
 Start up the next version of SEW and SES (just promise me you won’t call them 2.0).

 Do it fast.
 Yes, you do deserve a break.
 However, speed to market is extremely critical here.
 Your new conference needs to be tied to the Google Dance and major industry announcements.
 Don’t make us choose between SES and Dannyfest next year, make Dannyfest (I’m sure you’ll come up with a better name) big enough that it is the conference to be at, not SES.
 I honestly believe you can accomplish it – the leaders & influencers in the search industry believe in you, not Incisive.